CartoDB/documentation/app/content/analytics-toolbox-bq/examples/creating-simple-tilesets.md

 ---
 title: "Creating simple tilesets"
-description: "[Geographically Weighted Regression](https://en.wikipedia.org/wiki/Spatial_analysis#Spatial_regression) (GWR) is a statistical regression method that models the local (e.g. regional or sub-regional) relationships between a set of predictor variables and an outcome of interest.
-Therefore, it should be used in lieu of a global model in those scenarios where these relationships vary spatially."
+description: "Simple tilesets encode all the input features as is.
+We provide a set of examples that showcase how to easily create simple tilesets allowing you to process and visualize very large spatial datasets stored in BigQuery."
 image: "/img/bq-analytics-toolbox/spatial-indexes/h3-most-starbucks.png"
 type: examples
-date: "2021-10-12"
+date: "2021-11-12"
 categories:
-    - example
+    - tiler
 ---
 ## Creating simple tilesets